Heureka - The joy of discovery and fun experiences for all ages!

-Vision: The most entertaining way to get enthusiastic and learn about science.
+Vision: A unique way to get inspired and learn about science.

 The roots of Heureka, the Finnish Science Centre can be traced back to the University of Helsinki and scientists, who had become acquainted with different science centres located around the world.
 The initial spark was lit by Adjunct Professors Tapio Markkanen, Hannu I. Miettinen and Heikki Oja.